Josh Homme: Family

 Homme has adopted multiple pseudonyms over the years.
 He used the name "Carlo Von Sexron" to credit his bass, keyboard, piano, and drums playing on albums such as The Desert Sessions Volumes 3 & 4, Queens of the Stone Age, and Peace, Love, Death Metal.
 Homme is known as "(King) Baby Duck" to Dalle and the members of Eagles of Death Metal.
 He is also referred to as "J.Ho." and "The Ginger Elvis".
 Nick Oliveri referred to him as "Mr. Lucky".

-After years of heavy touring and drug abuse severely weakened his immune system, Homme contracted an MRSA infection during a routine knee surgery.
-In an attempt to restart his immune system, surgeons used a breathing tube that became stuck in his throat, choking him and leading to cardiac arrest.
-They eventually used a defibrillator to revive him.
-The experience left him physically and mentally weakened with a severely compromised immune system, and doctors confined him to bed rest with no human contact for three months.
-He became depressed and considered quitting music, eventually finding himself unable to produce any new music at all for almost two years.
-He has said that this experience greatly contributed to the making of the 2013 album ...Like Clockwork.
-He credits Transcendental Meditation with helping him recover.

 Homme has over 20 tattoos.
 On his knuckles, he has his grandparents' nicknames ("Cam" for "Camille" on the left and "Cap" on the right) with hearts and his two sons' names ("ORH" for "Orrin Ryder Homme" and "Wolf").
 He has his daughter's name, also Camille, tattooed over his heart.
 His left arm has a switchblade with "Stay Sharp" underneath, while his inner right arm has a straight razor with "Born to Win" inscribed; underneath, his nickname, "Baby Duck", is a shared tattoo with his Eagles of Death Metal bandmate Jesse Hughes, who has his nickname "Boots Electric" in the same location.
 Homme also shares a tattoo that says "Freitag 4:15" with former Queens of the Stone Age bandmates Nick Oliveri and Mark Lanegan and their sound engineer Hutch, commemorating their "worst show ever" at the 2001 Rock Am Ring Festival in Germany on a Friday at 4:15 p.m.
 All were tattooed on their ribs so that it would hurt the most and serve as a reminder.